saraKenzi/BarbershopProject/client/barbrshop_client/README.md

   ```bash
   yarn start
   ```
-  2. The broser will open at navigate to http://localhost:3000.
+  2. The browser will open at navigate to http://localhost:3000.
   3. Now you can to view the application.